hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 * `ValueError`.
 Raised when a operation or function receives an argument that has the right type but an inappropriate value
 * `KeyboardInterrupt`.
 Raised when the user hits the interrupt key (normally Control-C or Delete)

-For the full list, please see the official documentation on [exceptions](https://docs.python.org/3/library/exceptions.html).
+Note that "Exception" is in fact `class` in Python.
+Python has many built-in exceptions that are groupped in a hierachy known as inheritance/ derivation.
+The benefit is that, the outmost layer of codes can catch a broader exception while inner layer of codes can raise a narrower/ more specific exception at the same time.
+For the full list of built-in exceptions, please see the official documentation on [exceptions](https://docs.python.org/3/library/exceptions.html).

 ## Common coding patterns